If you have ever been in an airy loft or a large public hall with high ceilings, you may have noticed a distinct ringing sound called flutter echo.

 9. Cork acoustic flooring and ceiling tiles

-Cork is recyclable and cost-effective.
+Cork acoustic material is effective, recyclable and cost-effective.
 Covering the entire floor or ceiling with the cork could be an investment, but the results are sustainable.

 It has excellent acoustic properties and reduces much echo in the living area.
 Alternatively, cork is also used to make rolled flooring sheets, wood plank flooring, and floor tiles.

 This will help to reduce echo, vibration, and sound transmission, creating a better audio environment.

 You can use cork to make mountable panels and wall tiles too.
 These panels and tiles are easy to hang and work effectively to enhance the acoustics of a room.

 They come in various thicknesses, sizes, and colors to go with the décor of a place.